freenode/web-7.0/content/news/2016-09-18-resurrecting-tor-2.md

 Slug: tor-online
 ---

-Following an embarassingly long period of no Tor support, we [recently blogged](news/2016-09-05-tor-sasl) about resurrecting Tor.
+Following an embarrassingly long period of no Tor support, we [recently blogged](news/2016-09-05-tor-sasl) about resurrecting Tor.

 As of today, Tor users can once more connect to freenode over Tor; the hidden